|

 production of Byzantine icons, handicrafts,

-embroideries, tapestries, preperation of
+embroideries, tapestries, preparation of

 preserved sweets, marmalades, liqueurs, local